Myndex/apca-introduction/analysis.md

 > _Since fonts depend on user preference, we cannot know beforehand which fonts will be used._

 This is a bizarre statement, and incorrect.
-Fonts do not "depend on user preference" they are defined in the CSS, therefore the author definitely knows before hand what font(s) they are choosing.
+Fonts do not "depend on user preference" they are defined in the CSS, therefore the content author definitely knows before hand what font(s) they are choosing.

 > _We also don't know the size of device pixels or how far the user is from the screen._